 What to include in your XML Sitemap?

-Please be careful in this step, a sitemap is a very recommended file, but you can easily create duplicate pages if you follow the wrong method.
+Please be careful with this step, a sitemap is a very recommended file, but you can easily create duplicate pages if you follow the wrong method.
 And that can cause problems with Google, the best sitemap should only include, your pages, your posts, and your categories.

-Your homepage will be added as a page, but please forget your archive, and tags, they can easily create duplicate pages, because the URL is submitted twice, the first in posts and the second in the archive.
+Your homepage will be added as a page, but please forget your archive, and tags, they can easily create duplicate pages because the URL is submitted twice, the first in posts and the second in the archive.
 This is why posts, pages, and categories are the recommended XML sitemap includes.

 You can add your images if you have lots of them and you think they’re helpful.